Mayar-Elghandour/SPR_classification_DL/README.md

 to properly use the code

 1. run the data preparation notebook , keep in mind downloding the dataset for each notebook or work directly in kaggle using the datasets that I will provide in the [kaggle dataset section](kdataset).
-2. run the model either the classification using the stft spectrogram or the classification using the log stft spectrogram
+2. run the model either the classification using the STFT spectrogram or the classification using the log STFT spectrogram

 ##### Note that in the dataset (kaggle 2 dataset), provided in [kaggle dataset section](kdataset), have the final models for both the VGG 16 & ResNet 18 saved for each type of spectrogram